joBr99/nspanel-lovelace-ui/README.md

 ![image](https://user-images.githubusercontent.com/29555657/151675593-dadd53cb-a38e-49bd-9f40-832fc8edd017.png)

-# EspHome component

-See Readme in esphome folder.

 # NsPanel Custom UI

 This is a replacement for the stock ui on nspanel, it can be controlled via custom serial command, like the stock one (but with different commands).
 This enables a user experiance, where it's possible to use nspanel with custom UI, but without messing around with Nextion Editor, because it's possible to configure widgets.